cpjobling/EG-247-Resources/week6/fourier3.md

 Section 7.10) of [Steven T. Karris, Signals and Systems: with Matlab Computation and Simulink Modelling, 5th Edition.](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10547416) from the Required Reading List.
-Some clarificattion was needed and I used Chapter 4 of [Benoit Boulet, Fundamentals of Signals and Systems](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10228195) from the Recommended Reading List for this.
+Some clarification was needed and I used Chapter 4 of [Benoit Boulet, Fundamentals of Signals and Systems](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10228195) from the Recommended Reading List for this.